hanielbaez/docs-1/behaviors/behavior-keys.md

 ### How do I know what fields I need to assign?

-Any fields your behavior is getting from state, or setting in state, should have an entry in your behavior keys.
-For example, if your behavior calls `state.set("name", "Bob")`, you should have a behavior key called `name` with type `string`.
+Any custom fields your behavior is getting from state, or setting in state, should have an entry in your behavior keys.
+For example, if your behavior calls `state.set("cost", 300)`, you should have a behavior key called `cost` with type `number`.
+You do not need to create entries for special fields which HASH defines - see 'builtin fields' below.

 ### Types